arras-energy/gridlabd-old/docs/GLM/Global/Geocode.md

 Return the geohash code corresponding to the latitude/longitude given or the object name.
 This can be helpful is connecting object based on location, such as linking an object to weather.

+The default resolution is 5.
 The resolution corresponds to the following distances:

     1   2500 km
     2   600 km